 Mercer County Career Center

-Mercer County Career Center has an LPN program that provides students with lessons in nursing theory, offers clinical experience, and laboratory work.
+Mercer County Career Center has an LPN program that provides students with nursing theory lessons, clinical experience, and laboratory work.
 This 12-month program requires 1,500 hours of instruction.
-It prepares students for employment as an LPN after they pass the nursing license exam.
+It prepares students for employment as LPN after they pass the nursing license exam.
 One full-time class is offered annually.
 It starts each year in January.

 School Overview